BrandConstantin/SpringBoot3-Spring6/README.md

 * @Component - mark a class like a spring bean and make the bean available for dependency injection
 * @Autowired - allow injecting as a bean after a constructor, method or attribute is created
 * @Qualifier - when there are one or more beans created and you want to use one of them, use this annotation together with @Autowired to specify which bean to use
+* @Primary - to identify the principal bean, it is an alternative to @Qualifier
+* @Lazy bean is only initialized if needed for dependency injection
 * @Scope - specifies the scope of the bean
 * @PostConstruct - to execute code during bean initialization
 * @PreDestroy - to execute code during bean destruction